piecesofjapan/piecesofjapansite/_posts/2020-02-25-karimokucasestudy.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
-<p><strong>In the process of working with Japanese designers, was there anything you learned from them or vice versa?
+<p><br><strong>In the process of working with Japanese designers, was there anything you learned from them or vice versa?
 How was the working relationship?</strong></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->